menu

 When you are in Bruce Crossing, you'll notice that it is more blue-collar than most other communities in America.
 42.31% of Bruce Crossing’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bruce Crossing is a town of production and manufacturing workers, professionals, and service providers.
 There are especially a lot of people living in Bruce Crossing who work in law enforcement and fire fighting (25.00%), teaching (23.08%), and management occupations (5.77%).

-Overall, Bruce Crossing’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Bruce Crossing’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Even though Bruce Crossing is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.